Shadoka/giferator/README.md

 * opencv-python
 * imageio
+* pygifsicle

 If you wish to use the compression flag (--optimize-size) you need to additionally install [pygifsicle](https://pypi.org/project/pygifsicle/).
+Besides installing it via `pip install` you may need to perform additional steps, depending on your OS.
-In my experiments the file size wasn't drastically improved but the quality of the resulting was much worse.
+In my experiments the file size wasn't drastically improved but the quality of the resulting gif was much worse.

+## How to reduce file size

+You have three options to reduce the file size of the resulting gif:

+1. You can scale down the image size via `--image-scale`.
+The smaller the scale factor, the smaller the resulting gif.
+2. You can use `--cull` to include less frames in your gif.
+A higher cull results in a smaller gif, but the gif gets more choppier.
+3. (Not recommended) You can use `--optimize-size` if you have pygifsicle installed.
+It reduces the gif by a bit, but the quality gets noticeably worse.